isomerpages/psd-psf/index.md

       title: It's Your Public Service Festival!
       id: announcements
       announcement_items:
-        - title: Roving Marketplace Exhibition @ All Events
+        - title: Roving Marketplace Exhibition @ All PSF Events
           date: 08 July 2025
-          announcement: Step into our roving showcase of how the Public Service has transformed over the years.
-From digital services to green innovations, discover how we’ve reimagined work, workplace, and workforce to serve Singapore better.
-Get limited edition merchandise!
+          announcement: Explore how the Public Service has transformed over the years.
+            From digital services to green innovations, discover how we’ve reimagined our work, workforce, and workplace to serve Singapore better.
+Collect limited edition merchandise!
           link_text: Learn more
           link_url: /marketplace-of-possibilities/
         - title: Spark @ One Punggol